toms20/MMMP_COG/Web/TUI/Readme.md

 ![screenshot](/screenshotMobile.png)

-Samsung Galaxy template is from EJIK
+Samsung Galaxy template is by EJIK